 6. Religion and Morality: Forming Society, Transforming Self

 7. Religion, Medicine, and Wellness8.
 Religious Change and New Religious Movements 9.
 Translocal or "World" Religions 10.
 Religious Fundamentalism 11.
 Religious Violence 12.
 Secularism and Irreligion Glossary

-Jack David Eller is Associate Professor of Anthropology at the Community College of Denver, USA.
-He is author of a major introductory textbook Cultural Anthropology: Global Forces, Local Lives 4e (Routledge 2020).
+Jack David Eller is a retired Associate Professor of Anthropology at the Community College of Denver and Head of Anthropology of Religion for the Global Center for Religion Research in Denver, USA.
+He is the author of a major introductory textbook, Cultural Anthropology: Global Forces, Local Lives (fourth edition, 2020).